neondatabase/website/content/docs/guides/neon-features.md

 ### Private Networking

-Protect your production or sensitive data.
+Secure your database connections with private access.

 <DetailIconCards>